Are you a woman living with pelvic pain because you don’t want to face surgery?

 Outpatient procedures for incontinence include a “sling” procedure with a small incision in the vagina and two smaller ones in the lower pelvic area.
 The procedure involves placing a sling around the urethra to lift it back into a normal position.

-Baptist Health Paducah became the first hospital in the region to implement the da Vinci Surgical System for hysterectomies, ovarian cysts, and other abdominal problems.
+Baptist Health Corbin including offers the minimally invasive, da Vinci Surgical System for hysterectomies, ovarian cysts, and other abdominal problems.